qri-io/rfcs/text/0026-transform_application.md

 To expand on this idea, applying a transform could be generalized out to other tasks that execute some sort of data pipeline.
 For example, if we bring back viz, generating those visuals could also be seen as a type of apply operation, with the script being some sort of imaging library, and the output being static images.
 Or, our `qri update` feature could be somehow incorporated into this.
 Any sort of task that computes using a dataset to produce some view or artifact could be folded into this command.
 Better to have a generalized tool than create a one-off command that solves only a narrow problem.

-More details of the implementation should wait until the feature is further discussed and some rough concensus can be reached.
+More details of the implementation should wait until the feature is further discussed and some rough consensus can be reached.